What Is the Minimum Credit Score to Rent an Apartment or House?

 By law, landlords must provide an “adverse action” notification to the prospective tenant explaining why they rejected the application.[10]
 If you receive a denial, the following steps may help you get future applications on track.

-what to do if your rental application was denied
+What to do if your rental application was denied

 Review your credit report for inaccuracies

 If you didn’t look over a copy of your credit report before submitting your rental application — or even if you did — now would be a great time for you to check it out and catch any errors or review the negative information that the landlord may have seen.
-If you haven’t already received your free yearly report, you can do so at AnnualCreditReport.com or through Experian, Equifax and TransUnion directly for a fee.
-If you find a mistake on your credit report, you may want to contact the potential landlord to explain the situation and see if they will reconsider their decision.[10]
+If you haven’t already received your free weekly report, you can do so at AnnualCreditReport.com or through Experian, Equifax and TransUnion directly for a fee.
+If you find a mistake on your credit report, you may want to contact the potential landlord to explain the situation and see if they will reconsider their decision.[11]

 Review your tenant screening report for any inaccuracies